ThomasLadder/escape-room/README.md

 Escape-Room consists of:
 1. EscapeMt, which defines methods for solving the challenges.
 2. EscapeOntologyMt, which initializes the methods.
-3. Four "levels," which each contain a microtheory that contain facts that represent a challenge that the agent must solve.
+3. Six "levels," which each contain a microtheory that contain facts that represent a challenge that the agent must solve.
 In each level, the agent must fetch the key to escape from the room.

 ## Usage
 1. Download each of the krf files and start a companion.